 The English law concept of domicile is explained in detail in the Domicile for UK inheritance tax guidance note.
 Domicile is determined by many factors but generally the country which a person considers his home and where he intends to live permanently or indefinitely will be his domicile.
 This may be different to a person’s place of residence or his citizenship.
 Everyone acquires a domicile at birth.
 This may change but it is only possible to have one domicile at any time.

 The concept of domicile may differ under foreign laws; it is not uniform even across Europe.
-Furthermore, whilst domicile is a relevant determining factor for wills under English law, other jurisdictions may apply different criteria such as nationality or residency.
+Furthermore, whilst domicile is a relevant determining factor for Wills under English law, other jurisdictions may apply different criteria such as nationality or residency.

-The general law of domicile is relevant to determining issues concerning wills and succession.
+The general law of domicile is relevant to determining issues concerning Wills and succession.
 A client’s domicile under the general law may differ from his domicile under tax law.
 For example, a client may be deemed to be domiciled in the UK for inheritance tax purposes and yet actually be domiciled abroad under the general law.

-See the Domicile for
+See the Domicile for UK

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 ‘Hold-over’ relief allows for the deferral of a gain that would otherwise arise in relation to a disposal.
 No capital gains tax (CGT) is due in respect of the disposal, but the base cost of the asset for the transferee for the purpose of a future disposal is reduced by an amount equal to the gain